Tañon Strait IMMA

 Download fact sheet

 Research by Silliman University Marine Laboratory funded by the Haribon foundation and dissertation research of Louella Dolar conducted in 1995 led to formal proposals for protection of Tañon Strait.
 Presidential Proclamation No 1234 subsequently created a ‘protected seascape’ in 1998.
 According to this proclamation, the entire Tañon Strait is protected and all cetaceans are accorded full protection by local and national law.
-Since then the area has been surveyed extensively in 1995 and by different groups thereafter and most recently from 2014 that led to the identification of resident populations of Indo-Pacific bottlenose dolphins (Tursiops aduncus) and spinner dolphins (Stenella longirostris) as well as a high cetacean diversity for the regions with 14 species reported in the literature and 9 species confirmed in recent surveys.
+The area has since been surveyed extensively, first in 1995 and subsequently by different groups.
+Most recently from 2014 surveys led to the identification of resident populations of Indo-Pacific bottlenose dolphins (Tursiops aduncus) and spinner dolphins (Stenella longirostris) as well as a high cetacean diversity for the region with 14 species reported in the literature and 9 species confirmed in recent surveys.